nathanpeura/FGym_EE599/README.md

 Target Platform:

-- FPGA, used Alveo U200 in this project
+- CPU - FPGA, used Linux + Alveo U200 FPGA in this project